GavinCartier/rock-paper-chess/README.md

 ## Vivian Sun ##

 **Main role: Level and World Design**
 As the Level and World Designer for a chess game, there wasn't much to implement as there is only one board.
-The chessboard and world design was mainly taken care of by Game Logic and Visuals.
+The chessboard and world design was mainly taken care of by Game Logic and Visuals, so I aided in coding part of `damage_engine.gd` and some of the gameplay logic.

 **Subrole: Narrative Design -> Audio**
 - Located and uploaded royalty-free audio for some of the game’s sound effects.
 - Created an audio system `Sfx.gd` that plays sound effects and the background music globally.
 - Created `AudioStreamPlayer` nodes for each audio file.
 - Created audio buses that separated "sfx" from "bgm".
 - Implemented sound effects within the game logic and UI button scripts.
 - Implemented looping background music, with play/pause/resume functionality.
-- Fixed up some audio bugs and unintentional looping.
+- Fixed up some audio bugs and unintentional sound looping.
 - Participated in gameplay testing

 **Resources**
-Here are some links to the websites I used to find sound effects:
+Here are some links to the websites I used to find the "victory" and "dialogue" sound effects:

 https://www.myinstants.com/en/instant/undertale-select-sound-42576/

 https://pixabay.com/sound-effects/search/victory%20trumpets/